The Journey to Sustainable Food: A three-year update on the Behind the Brands campaign

 In this report, Oxfam assesses the social and environmental impacts of the world’s ten largest food and beverage companies and calls on them to take the critical next steps to create a just food system.

-Interactive Excel spreadsheet of indicator data (MS Excel - English language only)
+Interactive Excel spreadsheet of indicator data (MS Excel)

 Access the raw data used to create our scorecard.
 All indicators, categories and scores organised by theme and company.